KonstantinPakulev/NeSS-ST/README.md

 ```
 @inproceedings{pakulev2023nessst,
+  author    = {Pakulev, Konstantin and Vakhitov, Alexander and Ferrer, Gonzalo},
-  title={NeSS-ST: Detecting Good and Stable Keypoints with a Neural Stability Score and the Shi-Tomasi detector},
+  title     = {NeSS-ST: Detecting Good and Stable Keypoints with a Neural Stability Score and the Shi-Tomasi detector},
-  author={Pakulev, Konstantin and Vakhitov, Alexander and Ferrer, Gonzalo},
-  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
+  booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)},
-  year={2023}
+  month     = {October},
+  year      = {2023},
+  pages     = {9578-9588}
 }
 ```